vulkano-rs/vulkano-www/content/guide/buffer_creation/example_operation.md

 type of object called a *future*, that keeps alive all the resources that will be used by the GPU and represents the execution in time of the actual operations.

-The future returned by `sync::now()` is in a pending state, what makes it possible to append the execution of other command buffers and operations.
-Only by calling `.flush()` that these operations are all submitted at once, and they actually start executing on the GPU.
+The future returned by `sync::now()` is in a pending state and makes it possible to append the execution of other command buffers and operations.
+Only by calling `.flush()` are these operations all submitted at once, and they actually start executing on the GPU.

-Using objects like this let's us build dependencies between operations and makes it possible to make an operation start only after a previous operation is finished, while reducing the number slow communication operations between the CPU and the GPU.
+Using objects like this lets us build dependencies between operations and makes it possible to make an operation start only after a previous one is finished, while reducing the number of slow communication operations between the CPU and the GPU.

 After submitting the command buffer, we might be tempted to try to read the content of the `destination` buffer as demonstrated in [the previous section](/guide/buffer-creation).
-However, because the CPU and GPU are now executing in parallel, calling `destination.read()` now may sometimes return an error, because the buffer could still be being used by the GPU.
+However, because the CPU and GPU are now executing in parallel, calling `destination.read()` now may sometimes return an error because the buffer could still be in use by the GPU.

 In order to read the content of `destination` and make sure that our copy succeeded, we need to wait until the operation is complete.
 To do that, we need to program the GPU to send back a special signal that will make us know it has finished.
 This kind of signal is called a *fence*, and it lets us know whenever the GPU has reached a certain point of execution.

-To do that, let's actually save the future and wait for the operations to finish:
+To do that, let's actually save the future from the above example and wait for the operations to finish:

 ```rust
 let future = sync::now(device.clone())